MaximLeyenson/trigonal-curves-of-genus-five/README.md

 Construct a random canonically embedded trigonal curve of genus five in $`\mathbb{P}^4`$.

-I am using some ideas of David Eisenbud, who was testing Mark Green's conjecture on the gonality and projective resolutions of curves. believe).
-There are no new ideas involved.
+I am using some ideas of David Eisenbud, who was testing Mark Green's conjecture on minimal resolutions of canonical curves.

 Email any suggestions to the ![email address](images/email-address-image.resample-100.gif), please